NYC Office Space for Rent

 Office Space New York | Lease Data and Trends

-Based on publicly available commercial real estate leasing data, the average asking rent for New York office space is around $75 per square foot, and units in Class A buildings rent for around $84 per square foot.
-For businesses looking for more budget-friendly options, there is more than 150 million square feet of Class B office space for rent.
-In New York City, the average asking rent for these spaces is slightly less than $60 per square foot.
+Based on publicly available commercial real estate leasing data, the average asking rent for New York office space is $82 per square foot, and units in Class A buildings rent for just under $91 per square foot.
+Businesses looking for more budget-friendly options can take advantage of NYC’s 155 million+ square feet of Class B office space for rent.
+In New York City, the average asking rent for these spaces is slightly less than $62 per square foot.

 Additionally, office subleases present a cost-effective, short-term option for fast-growing businesses that want added flexibility.
 However, office subleases involve renting through current tenants, which isn’t ideal for every business.